void

 Background

-Mannlicher was an Austrian inventor and small armaments designer, best known for M1895, a series of automatically loading rifles that became the standard hand gun in k.u.k.
-Heer.
+Mannlicher was an Austrian inventor and small armaments designer, best known for M1895, a series of automatically loading rifles that became the standard issue rifle in k.u.k.
+Wehrmacht.
 The term manclicherovka refers to this gun.
 The most common version was Infanterie Repetier-Gewehr M1895.
 The rifles were produced in Steyr and later also in Budapest.

 Mannlicher, who hailed from a family in Brüx (now Most) in Bohemia, moved with them to Vienna in 1857.
 Here he studied machine engineering and made a career as a railway engineer.
 In 1876 he travelled to Philadelphia for a railway equipment exhibition, and on the side he had a chance to study the patents of various small-arms designs.
 This was probably the impetus for his career as a small arms designer.